 List of Bouldering Crash Pads

-Coming to the conclusion, we thought it would be a good idea to provide a list of all bouldering crash pads and how we categorise them.
+Coming to the conclusion, I thought it would be a good idea to provide a list of all bouldering crash pads and how I categorise them.

-As you can see, we have provided plenty of choice for you to utilise.
+As you can see, I have provided plenty of choice for you to utilise.
 There are numerous crash pads out there, find the one you are looking for!

 FAQs